Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 General

-Requires drone operators to obtain permission from the State Park Superintendent before flying in West Virginia state parks, state forests, or rail trails, and to register with the superintendent.
-The superintendent provides a map of prohibited areas and specifies permitted operating times.
-Operators assume full responsibility and liability for any risk or injury.
+Recreational drone operators are permitted to fly in West Virginia state parks, forests, and rail trails, but must register with the area superintendent before operating.
+The superintendent provides a map of prohibited areas and may set specific restrictions for safety, privacy, facilities, quiet, or wildlife protection.
+Operators assume full responsibility and liability for flights.

 View source